bc-discord/bc-discord.github.io/pages/balisong/maintenance/stop_system/stop_system.md

 ## Zen Zins
 When the stop pins lie in the handles, that is a <ins>zen pin</ins> system.

 {% include image_strip.html urls="kraken.jpg, telesto.jpg, ex.jpg" description="Example of different zen pin implementations.
-From left to right, a Squid Industries Kraken with pressed zen pins, a Henninger Designs Telesto with screwed zen pins, and a Geof Dumas EX with hidden zen pins." %}
+From left to right, a Squid Industries Kraken with pressed zen pins, a Henninger Designs Telesto with screwed zen pins, and a Geof Dumas EX with hidden zen pins." credits="Squid Industries, https://www.squidindustries.co/;;Forrest Henninger, https://www.instagram.com/p/Ca7Pqlgr4Kl/?img_index=2;;Geof Dumas Tool and Knife, https://www.instagram.com/p/CnmSYSWu3-n/?img_index=4" %}

 The HRC of the zen pins should match with the blade's so they last long.
 There are 3 variants of them:
 - Pressed: When the pins are <ins>pressed</ins> into the handles with tooling.